 Objects typically float better on salty water than fresh water because the salt makes the water to be very dense.
 The water in floatation tanks is mixed with large quantities of salt which makes it very dense enough to suspend the body.

 When you step into the tank and lie down, you float almost immediately and light and sound is cut off completely.
 The water is also heated to the same temperature as the body temperature which makes it difficult to feel or have active sensory stimuli.

 However, some floatation tanks have speakers and you can choose to keep the music playing if you prefer that.

 Effects of Sensory Deprivation

-There are several direct results of sensory deprivation on the body which can translate into different physiologic changes.
+There are several direct results of sensory deprivation therapy on the body which can translate into different physiologic changes, making these results benefits of sensory deprivation tank floating.
 Some of these effects were demonstrated when John Dickerson (former CBS This Morning Host) decided to go for a floatation session.

 He shared his results publicly on the national morning show in a piece titled “Pay Attention, How sensory deprivation and floating impact the mind”.
 His brain and cardiac activity measurements were taken using devices and methods created by a Neurophysiologist that worked with him on this project.